 CDMDF shall comply with the Guarantee Scheme for Corporate Debt (GSCD) as notified by Ministry of Finance vide notification no. G.S.R.
-559(E) dated July 26, 2023 and SEBI circular no. SEBI/HO/IMD/PoD2/P/CIR/2023/128 dated July 27, 2023 and circulars / guidelines/ Letters issued by SEBI and AMFI from time to time, which includes the framework for corporate debt market development fund.
+559(E) dated July 26, 2023 and Chapter 16A of SEBI Master circular dated June 27, 2024 and circulars / guidelines/ Letters issued by SEBI and AMFI from time to time, which includes the framework for corporate debt market development fund.
 The framework will be inclusive of following points-

-- a) The CDMDF shall deal only in following securities during normal times: - Low duration Government Securities - Treasury bills - Tri-party Repo on G-sec - Guaranteed corporate bond repo with maturity not exceeding 7 days - b) The fees and expenses of CDMDF shall be as follows: - During Normal times: (0.15% + tax) of the Portfolio Value charged on daily pro-rata basis. - During Market stress: (0.20% + tax) of the Portfolio Value charged on daily pro-rata basis. - "Portfolio Value" means the aggregate amount of portfolio of investments including cash balance without netting off of leverage undertaken by the CDMDF. - c) Corporate debt securities to be bought by CDMDF during market dislocation include listed money market instruments.
+- a) The CDMDF shall deal only in following securities during normal times: - -Low duration Government Securities - -Treasury bills - -Tri-party Repo on G-sec - -Guaranteed corporate bond repo with maturity not exceeding 7 days - b) The fees and expenses of CDMDF shall be as follows: - -During Normal times: (0.15% + tax) of the Portfolio Value charged on daily pro-rata basis. - -During Market stress: (0.20% + tax) of the Portfolio Value charged on daily pro-rata basis. - -"Portfolio Value" means the aggregate amount of portfolio of investments including cash balance without netting off of leverage undertaken by the CDMDF. - c) Corporate debt securities to be bought by CDMDF during market dislocation include listed money market instruments.
 The long term rating of issuers shall be considered for the money market instruments.
-However, if there is no long term rating available for the same issuer, then based on credit rating mapping of CRAs between short term and long term ratings, the most conservative long term rating shall be taken for a given short term rating. - d) CDMDF shall follow the Fair Pricing document, while purchase of corporate debt securities during market dislocation as specified in SEBI circular no. SEBI/HO/IMD/PoD2/P/CIR/2023/128 dated July 27, 2023 and circulars / guidelines/ Letters issued by SEBI and AMFI from time to time. - e) CDMDF shall follow the loss waterfall accounting and guidelines w.r.t. purchase allocation and trade settlement of corporate debt securities bought by CDMDF, specified in SEBI circular no. SEBI/HO/IMD/PoD2/P/CIR/2023/128 dated July 27, 2023 and circulars / guidelines/ Letters issued by SEBI and AMFI from time to time.
+However, if there is no long term rating available for the same issuer, then based on credit rating mapping of CRAs between short term and long term ratings, the most conservative long term rating shall be taken for a given short term rating. - d) CDMDF shall follow the Fair Pricing document, while purchase of corporate debt securities during market dislocation as specified in Chapter 16A of SEBI Master circular dated June 27, 2024 and circulars / guidelines/ Letters issued by SEBI and AMFI from time to time. - e) CDMDF shall follow the loss waterfall accounting and guidelines w.r.t. purchase allocation and trade settlement of corporate debt securities bought by CDMDF, specified in Chapter 16A of SEBI Master circular dated June 27, 2024 and circulars / guidelines/ Letters issued by SEBI and AMFI from time to time.